fplab/ui-for-pl/src/live-programming.rst

 the corresponding subset of the program that produces that behavior.
 A **slicing criterion** specifies the target behavior; the corresponding program subset is called a **program slice**.
-For example, in the original formulation :cite:`weiser1981slicing`, Weiser defines a slicing criterion as consisting of a program statement and a subset of program variables; a program slice is an executable subset of the original program, obtained by deleting program statements that do not affect the criterion variables' runtime values at the criterion statement.
+For example, in the original formulation :cite:`weiser1981slicing`, Weiser defined a slicing criterion as consisting of a program statement and a subset of program variables; a program slice is an executable subset of the original program, obtained by deleting program statements that do not affect the criterion variables' runtime values at the criterion statement.

-Since Weiser's introduction of program slicing, researchers have proposed various extensions and generalizations.
-These include
+Since Weiser's introduction of program slicing, researchers have proposed many variations and extensions.
+For example, whereas Weiser's notion of a program slice is a **backwards** slice consisting of statements that may affect the slicing criterion, a **forwards** slice consists of statements that may be influenced by the slicing criterion.

-(another short paragraph about how program slicing has been generalized, forward vs backward, static vs dynamic, amorphous, execution slices)
+Weiser focused on **static** slicing, which takes into account all possible executions of the program, while other tools incorporate **dynamic** slicing, which computes program slices with respect to a specific execution.
+Additional variations are reviewed in :cite:`xu2005survey`.

 .. container:: bib-item